dhocker/athomeled/README.md

 how many times the algorithm is executed.

     theaterchase2 {r g b | color} {r g b | color} [wait=50.0] [iterations=10]

+#### Runwaychase
+Airport runway style chaser animation.
+Chases a single pixel from first to last pixel in 1 second.
+The wait (time in milliseconds) value determines how long the algorthm waits after reaching the last pixel.
+The iterations value determines how many times the chase is repeated.

+    runwaychase {r g b | color} [wait=50.0] [iterations=10]

 #### Rainbow
 Draw a rainbow that fades across all pixels at once.